wlsf82/protractor-and-webrtc/README.md

     return element2.all(by.css("#trail canvas"));
 }

+areTwoIncomingPhotosAvailable(incomingPhotosElement) {
+    return incomingPhotosElement.count().then((numberOfPhotos) => {
+        return numberOfPhotos === 2;
+    });
+}
 ```

 These new methods are used to (in this order):

 - Start a new browser in the exact same room where the first browser is (note that a `browser` argument is needed, since this is used in the `forkNewDriverInstance(true)`.
-The `true` argument means that the new browser instance will use the same URL of the base browser)
+The `true` argument means that the new browser instance will use the same URL of the base browser).
-- Return the first incoming photo on `browser2` (note that a `browser2` argument is needed and that an `element2` element is stored in the variable, for being used to locate elements in the second browser)
+- Return the first incoming photo on `browser2` (note that a `browser2` argument is needed and that an `element2` element is stored in the variable, for being used to locate elements in the second browser).
-- Return all the incoming photos from `browser2` (the same logic of the previous method is applied here)
+- Return all the incoming photos from `browser2` (the same logic of the previous method is applied here).
+- Return a condition that tells if there are two incoming photos available inside the `incomingPhotosElement` (note that this element is passed as an argument to the function).

 Now let's understand the new test cases.